colmtuite/styleguide-export/README.md

 ```

 Given these settings assets from the module will be imported into `dist/assets` in your project and their urls will be written as `'/assets/something.png'`.
 There are many more ways you can configure this including having relative urls.
 See [sass-eyeglass working with assets](https://github.com/sass/node-sass) for more options.

+## Installing for development

+Clone the repository then `npm install`.

 ## Maintaining this repo